Service

 Our workshop is on Kahikatea Drive in Frankton, easy to reach from Hillcrest, Rototuna, Te Rapa, Chartwell and Glenview, and three minutes from the Hamilton ring road.

 Battery customers come from across the Waikato: commuters from Cambridge and Te Awamutu, ute and van owners from Morrinsville and Huntly, and families from Ngaruawahia and out to Raglan.
-Short-trip commute cars are the ones we see most for early battery failure, because the alternator never gets a long enough run to fully recharge.
+We replace hybrid batteries for Aqua and Prius owners right across the city, including the ride-share and commuter cars that rack up city kilometres fast, and short-trip commute cars are the ones we see most for early 12V failure, because the alternator never gets a long enough run to fully recharge.
 The workshop is open Monday to Friday, 7:30 AM to 4:30 PM, and pre-purchase battery checks can usually be fitted in at short notice.

 Last reviewed and updated